-American Goodbye, Burke’s first recording of original songs, was released in 2014, and her second, The Valley, is due in 2018.
+American Goodbye is Burke’s first recording of original songs; her second record is due in 2019.

 An Associate Clinical Professor at the Feinberg School of Medicine of Northwestern University, Burke is on the faculty of the Chicago Center for Psychoanalysis (CCP), where she is the immediate past-president.
 She is co-chair of PsiAN (the Psychotherapy Action Network), is vice president of ISPS-US (International Society for Psychological and Social Approaches to Psychosis), and is a board member of CCP, Rainforest Relief, Show Up Stand Up and EMHS-NFP (Expanded Mental Health Services of Chicago).